Khadija Abba Ibrahim

-Khadija Bukar Abba-Ibrahim (born 6 January 1967) is a Nigerian politician and was All Progressives Congress member of the House of Representatives for Damatura/Gujba/Gulani/Tarmuwa in Yobe State.
-In 2016, she was made the Minister of State for Foreign Affairs by President Muhammadu Buhari.
-In October 2018 she defeated her step son to clinch the ticket of her party to run for Federal House of Representatives.
-On 9 January 2019, Abba-Ibrahim announced her resignation from the federal cabinet to focus on her campaign for Federal House of Representatives seat for her Constituency which she won.
+Khadija Bukar Abba Ibrahim (born 6 January 1967) is a Nigerian politician and was All Progressives Congress member of the House of Representatives for Damaturu, Gujba, Gulani, and Tarmuwa (in Yobe State).
+In 2016, she was appointed as the Minister of State for Foreign Affairs by President Muhammadu Buhari.

+In October 2018, she defeated her step son to clinch the ticket of her party to run for Federal House of Representatives.
+On 9 January 2019, Abba Ibrahim announced her resignation from the federal cabinet to focus on her campaign for Federal House of Representatives seat for her Constituency which she won.
 Khadija Ibrahim is married to senator Bukar Abba Ibrahim a former governor of Yobe State and former senator.

 Life

 She was born to the family of Waziri Ibrahim and attended Kaduna Capital School, Kaduna, Nigeria between 1972 and 1977.
 In 1978, she began her secondary school education at Queen's College, Lagos.
 In 1980, she proceeded to Headington School, Oxford, where she completed her secondary school education in 1983.
 In 1986, Abba Ibrahim obtained her National Diploma in Business and Finance from Padworth College, Reading, UK.
-In 1989, she received her B.Sc degree in Business Studies and Sociology from Roehampton Institute for Higher Education, an affiliate of the University of Surrey.
+In 1989, she received her B.Sc. degree in Business Studies and Sociology from Roehampton Institute for Higher Education, an affiliate of the University of Surrey.

 Professional career

-Shortly before she graduated from the University in 1989, she worked with Abbey National Building Temple Fortune, North Finchley, UK, where she was involved in buying and selling of properties and handling Mortgage accounts of respective clients.
-In 1991,she worked briefly with Hatton Cross Heathrow, UK as a Public Relations Officer.
+Shortly before she graduated from the university in 1989, she worked with Abbey National Building Temple Fortune, North Finchley, UK, where she was involved in buying and selling of properties and handling Mortgage accounts of respective clients.
+In 1991, she worked briefly with Hatton Cross Heathrow, UK as a Public Relations Officer.
 Her responsibilities included getting clients to use the freight services of the company to export to the Middle East and Asia.
 She left the same year to join Kaguin Nigeria Limited as a Marketing Officer.
 She was responsible for marketing grains and petroleum products in the ECOWAS region.
 In 1992, she was appointed Manager, OURS Insurance Brokerage, a firm that deals with private and government accounts.
-Having garnered enough experience, Abba Ibrahim established her own firm, ZAFACA Nigeria Limited in 1996.
+Having garnered enough experience, Abba Ibrahim established her own firm, ZAFACA Nigeria Limited, in 1996.
 She worked as the CEO/Managing Director from inception till 2004.
-The firm was involved with government and private contractual works, its main concerns were supplies of computers, security gadgets, hardware, etc.